The Urban League DJ's Weddings & All Events

 If you are considering hiring a friend-of-a-friend who happens to DJ on the side ("Hey, my cousin has an iPod -- save your money, dude!") or you are hiring a nightclub DJ ("How exactly do you beat mix Elton John with Ella Fitzgerald?
 In fact, who is Ella Fitzgerald?") with little or no wedding reception experience, you are rolling the dice on how well your event will be managed and coordinated.

-An iPod might save you money (of course, you have to rent a P.A. system to project the music and have all songs pre-loaded), but it can't organize an event and keep things on track throughout the day.
-An iPod can't make quick decisions or notify the other wedding vendors when the cake cutting is about to begin.
+An iPod might save you money (of course, you have to rent a PA system to project the music and have all songs pre-loaded), but it can't organize an event and keep things on track throughout the day.
+An iPod can't make quick decisions or notify the other wedding vendors when the cake-cutting is about to begin.
 (See this YouTube video about using an iPod for wedding entertainment -- do a search there are plenty more videos where that came from)

 There are many club and party DJs out there, but if they don't regularly work weddings, they may not have the breadth of music or the experience required to perform for an audience made up of ages ranging from 1 to 101.
 I've been performing as a professional DJ and MC since 1987 and have music that dates back to the turn of the last century all the way through to the current Billboard Hot 100 charting singles today.
-Not only do I have that span of musical genres, but I know the songs and more importantly, I know the right time to play them to create a fun atmosphere for you and your guests.
+Not only do I have that span of musical genres, but I know the songs, and, more importantly, I know the right time to play them to create a fun atmosphere for you and your guests.

 No Unsightly Cables or Banners